bchavez/Coinbase.Pro/README.md

                Passphrase = "my-api-passphrase",
             });
 ```
-Once you have a `CoinbaseProClient` object, simply call one of any of the [API endpoints](https://github.com/bchavez/Coinbase.Pro#full-api-support).
+Once you have a `CoinbaseProClient` object, you can call any one of the many [API endpoints listed here](https://github.com/bchavez/Coinbase.Pro#full-api-support).
 Extensive examples can be [found here](https://github.com/bchavez/Coinbase.Pro/tree/master/Source/Coinbase.Tests/EndpointTests).
-Also, **Coinbase**'s API endpoint reference can be [found here](https://docs.pro.coinbase.com/?r=1).
+For your reference, a link to the **Coinbase Pro** developer documentation can be [found here](https://docs.pro.coinbase.com).

 As an example, to create [a **limit** order](https://docs.pro.coinbase.com/?r=1#place-a-new-order) on the **buy** side of the **`ETH-USD`** order book for **`2 ETH`** at **`100 USD`** each, do the following:
 ```csharp